 Arrive at Belgrade Airport.
 Transfer to the hotel.
-Start with panoramic Belgrade sightseeing by bus followed by a walking tour of the city center.
+Start of the tour with panoramic Belgrade sightseeing by bus followed by a walking tour of the city center.
 The tour includes the following sights: Kalemegdan fortress, Assembly of the City of Belgrade, National Assembly, Republic Square, Terazije Square, Old and New Court, Slavija Square, Temple of Saint Sava (largest Orthodox Church in the Balkans).
-Visit the House of flowers.
-The House of Flowers is a resting place of former Yugoslav president Josip Broz Tito and it is a part of the Museum of Yugoslav History Complex.
-This is the most visited museum in Serbia, an important symbol of a time and ideology, which ruled in the region for almost 50 years.
-While visiting the House of Flowers, we will see Tito’s tomb, collections of Tito’s army uniforms and batons used to transfer birthday greetings from all part of Yugoslavia as well as gifts that he received from all over the world during his rule.
+Visit of the House of Flowers, the resting place of former Yugoslav president Josip Broz Tito and a part of the Museum of Yugoslav History Complex.
+This is the most visited museum in Serbia, an important symbol of a time and ideology which ruled in the region for almost 50 years.
+While visiting the House of Flowers, we will see Tito’s tomb, collections of Tito’s army uniforms and batons used to transfer birthday greetings from all parts of Yugoslavia, as well as gifts that he received from all over the world during his rule.
 Dinner at Skadarlija, one of the rare quarters with the authentic ambiance and the center of bohemian life.
 It is known by the attractive national restaurants with live music.
 Overnight.

 Day 2 Belgrade - Krusedol - Sremski Karlovci - Novi Sad – Belgrade (260 km) (B,L)